Bibata Ouédraogo

-Bibata Ouédraogo is a Burkinabé feminist, women's rights activist and former school teacher.
+Bibata Nébié Ouédraogo is a Burkinabé feminist, human rights activist and former school teacher.

 Career

-She is well known for her efforts in promoting sexual and reproductive rights as well as rights to maternal health for women in Burkina Faso.
-She has also conducted research and awareness campaigns about fighting HIV/AIDS and serves as a strong advocate against gender discrimination and child marriage.
+Nébié Ouédraogo is well known for her efforts in promoting sexual and reproductive rights as well as rights to maternal health for women in Burkina Faso.
+She has also conducted research and awareness campaigns about fighting HIV/AIDS, abolishing the death penalty, and serves as a strong advocate against gender discrimination and child marriage.
+In August 2021, she was listed as one of the seven African women activists who deserve a Wikipedia article by the Global Citizen, an international organization and advocacy organization.